-Although the definition of what art is remains open, we can safely state that art works, their makers and public are part of society and its social, political, cultural, religious and economic networks.
-In this respect, the 19th-century concept of "Art for art's sake" may be unmasked as a typically western invention: it tells us perhaps more about the much-desired emancipation of "artists" from the whims of patrons, guilds and art academies, than about the art itself.
+Although the definition of art remains an open discussion, we can safely state that art works, their makers and public have always been part of society and its social, political, cultural, religious and economic networks.
+In this respect, the 19th-century concept of "Art for art's sake" may be unmasked as a typically western invention: it tells us perhaps more about the much-desired emancipation of "artists" from the whims of patrons, guilds and art academies, than about art itself.
 Drawing from a wide range of historical and present-day examples, this course will investigate relations between art, artists and the market.
 How has the profession of the artist and artistic education changed over the centuries?
 How can we define the relationship between artists and patrons, then and now?
-What is the institutional role of art academies, art dealers, museums and the government?
-Case studies will range from late medieval commissions of altarpieces to the rise of the art dealer in seventeenth-century Dutch cities, from the Salon in nineteenth-century Paris to the present-day phenomenon of art fairs and the branding of cities.
-Students will look at these processes with an interdisciplinary approach, making use of art-historical, historical and sociological methodologies.
-They will work with key concepts such as low and high art, social distinction, cultural capital, the commodification of culture and cultural imperialism to capture the (changing) social significance given to art and the culture industry, and the relationships between art and the economy.
+What is the institutional role of art academies, art dealers, private collectors, museums and the government?
+Our case studies will range from late medieval commissions of altarpieces to the rise of the art dealer in seventeenth-century Dutch cities, from the Salon in nineteenth-century Paris to the present-day phenomenon of art fairs.
+Students will learn to investigate these processes with an interdisciplinary approach, working with key concepts such as low and high art, social distinction, art worlds, the culture industry, the commodification of culture and cultural imperialism - in order to come to understand the (changing) social significance given to art and the culture industry, and the relationship between art and the economy.
+What is the rationale for governments to subsidize art and culture; and how are these aspirations translated into national and international policy documents about art and culture?